ihsan-agile/ihsan-agile-guide/case-study-template.md

 [Feedback from users, customers, beneficiaries?]

 ### Challenges Encountered
+Consider especially: where uncertainty, risk, or trade-offs were difficult to surface honestly under delivery pressure.

 [What was difficult?
 Where did you struggle?]

 ### Unexpected Insights
+Did your understanding of uncertainty, disclosure, or responsibility change during the pilot?

 [What surprised you?
 What did you learn that wasn't in the Guide?]